aws-samples/non-profit-blockchain/ngo-fabric/README.md

 export NETWORKNAME=<the name you gave the network>
 ```

-Make sure the VPC endpoint has been populated and exported:
+Make sure the VPC endpoint has been populated and exported.
+If it's blank, check the AWS Managed Blockchain Console:

 ```
 export VPCENDPOINTSERVICENAME=$(aws managedblockchain get-network --endpoint-url $ENDPOINT --region $REGION --network-id $NETWORKID --query 'Network.VpcEndpointServiceName' --output text)